-Program expenses for governmental activities increased approximately \$147 thousand, or 7.5% from the prior fiscal year.
-Increases in operating costs occurred in planning and zoning, policing the town and continued economic and development and town planning.
+Program expenses for governmental activities increased approximately \$481 thousand, or 20% from the prior fiscal year.
+Increases occurred as town programs and projects resumed as the Town began its recovery from Covid-19 global pandemic.
+Increases in operating costs occurred across the entire Town.